Gregg Allman

 Gregory LeNoir Allman (December 8, 1947 – May 27, 2017) was an American musician, singer and songwriter.
-He was known for performing in the Allman Brothers Band.
+He was known for being a founding member, lead singer, and keyboardist for the Allman Brothers Band.
 Allman grew up with an interest in rhythm and blues music, and the Allman Brothers Band fused it with rock music, jazz, and country.
 He wrote several of the band's most popular songs, including "Whipping Post", "Melissa", and "Midnight Rider".
 Allman also had a successful solo career, releasing eight studio albums.

 He was born and spent much of his childhood in Nashville, Tennessee, before relocating to Daytona Beach, Florida, and then Macon, Georgia.

 He and his brother Duane Allman formed the Allman Brothers Band in 1969, which reached mainstream success with their 1971 live album At Fillmore East, but shortly thereafter, Duane was killed in a motorcycle crash.
 The band continued, and released Brothers and Sisters, which became their most successful album, in 1973.
 Allman began a solo career with Laid Back the same year.
 He gained some additional fame for his 1975 to 1979 marriage to pop star Cher.
-He had an unexpected late-career hit with his cover of the song "I'm No Angel" in 1987, and his seventh solo album, Low Country Blues (2011), saw the highest chart positions of his career.
+He had an unexpected mid-career hit with his cover of the song "I'm No Angel" in 1987, and his seventh solo album, Low Country Blues (2011), saw the highest chart positions of his career.

 Throughout his life, Allman struggled with alcohol and substance use, which formed the basis of his memoir My Cross to Bear (2012).
 His final album, Southern Blood, was released posthumously on September 8, 2017.

-Allman performed with a Hammond organ and guitar, and was recognized for his soulful voice.
+As a musician, Allman was fundamentally an organist, performing with a Hammond B3 organ, but also was skilled in the guitar.
+As a lead singer, he was recognized for his soulful voice.
 For his work in music, Allman was referred to as a Southern rock pioneer and received numerous awards, including one Grammy Award; he was inducted into the Rock and Roll Hall of Fame and the Georgia Music Hall of Fame.
 His distinctive voice placed him 70th in the Rolling Stone list of the "100 Greatest Singers of All Time".